scalarorg/scalar-service/README.md

-# Golang with Echo and Mongo Template
+# Scalar API Version 2

 This is a template for a Golang project using the Echo framework and MongoDB.
 It includes a basic project structure, configuration, and Docker setup.